-The Uncommon Houseflies began somewhat by accident when Louisville, Ky., writer (LEO, Louisville Music News) and Brain Farts blogger Kevin Gibson realized his obsession with the Ramones had to be dealt with.
+The Uncommon Houseflies began somewhat by accident when Louisville, Ky., writer (LEO, Insider Louisville, Alcohol Professor) and Kevin Gibson realized his obsession with the Ramones had to be dealt with.
 And not by sniffing glue.

 So, along with his son Scott on guitar, he formed a band that plays accessible power-pop -- featuring some punk, power-pop, alt-country, indie rock and even rap/funk (!) influences -- with quirky, sometimes humorous, lyrics.
 From the dark comedy "Disgruntled Shooter (In the Nursing Home)" to the social commentary of "Wretched Radio" and the heavy-yet-tongue-in-cheek rock of "Space Monkey," the Houseflies are never short on interesting characters and stories.

 The band's 2010 release, Excrement Weather, produced classics such as "Beating Up Hippies" (which is actually about bullies and their hidden reasons for violent behavior), "Na Na (Where's the Spatula?)" (an ode to not quite fitting in), "Supermarket Sushi" (about a haunted grocery store) and "Cotton Candy in the Rain" (an ironic anti-love song).

 Guitarist Butch Bays came on board in early 2011, and an EP titled Wretched Radio, featuring "Space Monkey" and "Commando For Jesus," was released in early 2012.
 A holiday EP titled A Very Houseflies Christmas (featuring a murder ballad re-imagining of the classic "Grandma Got Run Over by a Reindeer") followed in December 2012.

-The band branched out performance-wise in 2012 as well, playing in Chicago as part of International Pop Overthrow, and in Boston as part of a tribute to Charlie Chesterman, one of Gibson's songwriting heroes.
+The band has branched out performance-wise, playing in Chicago and Nashville as part of International Pop Overthrow, and in Boston as part of a tribute to Charlie Chesterman, one of Gibson's songwriting heroes.
 Fall 2012 saw them perform a tribute to Spinal Tap, complete with wigs, costumes and a mini Stonehenge.
 Since then, they've opened for the likes of Mac Sabbath and Unknown Hinson, among others.

-Along with drummer John Hayes and rhythm guitarist Nick Peay, the band is now working on finishing up an EP for spring 2013 that will be titled Tijuana Tornado.
+Along with drummer John Hayes, the band, featuring both Gibsons and Bays, is now working on finishing up a full-length album that will be titled Tijuana Tornado.
 It should release in May 2016.
 They're also honing their mad zombie-killing skills.
 Truth.